 - 1. Launch Adobe Bridge and choose Edit > Find. - 2.
 Choose the folder in which to search. - 3.
 Choose search criteria by selecting options from the Criteria and Match menus.
 You can specify multiple criteria.
 Use the + and buttons to add and remove criteria.
 See Adobe Bridge documentation for details of the search options. - 4.
 Click Find to execute the search.

-Note: The CMIS Connector and the AEM DAM Server Connector do not support the two search options (include all versions or include deleted files).
+Note: The CMIS Connector and the AEM Assets Server Connector do not support the options to include all versions or deleted files in the search.
 If you select the options, they are ignored.

 Offline editing